 The solution?
 Paint the gutters to match the fascia.
 But I could have avoided the problem by sampling the trim colour against the gutters (the downspouts would have been a ladder free way to do this).
 I might have spec’d something like Benjamin Moore Dragon’s Breath (1547).

-Don’t just assume Willow is a dark brown and will work where ever you need a dark brown trim.
+Don’t just assume Willow is a dark brown and will work wherever you need a dark brown trim.
 This is a complex colour.
 Like a good wine, it needs to be paired well.